 - Complexity of the simulation

 - What functionality do you want from the training experience?

 - What types of measurement will the experience include?

 - How many people will be using the experience at once?

 In a world where remote training is now becoming a common occurrence, virtual reality training can be a cost effective solution compared to traditional approaches.

 When working with distributed workforces, virtual reality training provides a path to provide standardised and repeatable training in a way that engages learners and leads to higher knowledge retention.

-Virtual reality training programs are often more cost effective because they allow organizations to train employees without having the need for them to travel or take substantial time out of their day.
+Virtual reality training programs are often more cost effective because they allow organisations to train employees without having the need for them to travel or take substantial time out of their day.
 Virtual reality allows learners to practice skills in realistic, but safe situations allowing them to gain confidence and repeat complex tasks without the reset time often required in a traditional setting.